Services producer price index overview

 Main statistical findings

-Figure 1 presents aggregated services producer prices for the EU-27 and the Euro area.
+Figure 1 presents aggregated services producer prices for the EU-28 and the Euro area.
 The indicators combine all service areas for which services producer prices are collected under the short-term statistics Regulation 1165/98, i.e. road, water and air transport, telecommunication services, legal and accounting services, management consulting, advertising and market research, employment, security and cleaning services.
 Between their introduction in 2006 and mid-2008 aggregated services producer prices showed a relatively steady increase.
 During the economic and financial crisis prices fell but started increasing again in mid-2009.
-By the end of 2011 service producer prices had almost regained their pre-crisis level.
+By the second quarter of 2012 service producer prices almost regained their pre-crisis level.
 Since then index levels have been rather stable.

 With few exceptions service producer prices develop in a relatively steady manner.
 Figure 2 provides an overview of prices for transport and communication services.
-The main exceptions from the overall stable trends are telecommunication services which – like many technology related activities – have displayed a continuous downward trend for all years for which data are available.
-For sea and costal water transport output prices underwent a rather special development with a pronounced fall between the third quarter of 2008 and the second quarter of 2009, possibly reflecting over-capacities at the beginning of the crisis, and an equally steep upturn on the following periods.
-Despite their relative small share in the total STS service aggregate (3.8 %) the steep decline in sea and costal water transport prices (by almost 35 percentage points) is the main reason behind the drop in the prices of the STS service aggregates (Figure 1).
-Since the second quarter of 2010 prices for sea and costal water transport started falling again.
-Similar to the development in the water transport sector prices in air transport started to decline in late 2008.
-Air transport appears to be a sector which is also relatively sensitive to the overall economic climate.
-Prices started to increase again in the second half of 2009.
+The main exceptions from the overall stable upward trends are telecommunication services which – like many technology related activities – have displayed a continuous downward trend for all years for which data are available.
+For sea and costal water transport producer prices underwent a rather special development with a pronounced fall between the last quarter of 2008 and the second quarter of 2009, possibly reflecting over-capacities at the beginning of the crisis, and an equally steep upturn on the following periods.
+Despite their relative small share in the total STS service aggregate (3.9 %) the steep decline in sea and costal water transport prices (by almost 38 percentage points) is one of the main reason behind the drop in the prices of the STS service aggregates (Figure 1).

 For many other business services (Figure 3) the general development since 2006 is more stable than for transport and communication.
 It can be assumed that many of these services (e.g. cleaning, security) are based on long-term contracts.
 Moreover, some services such as legal and accounting services may be considered largely indispensable by businesses and were not or not significantly reduced during the financial crisis so that there was no incentive for service provides to adjust prices.
 For many services producer prices displayed a rather stable upward trend.
 For computer services (including programming and consultancy) price levels remained almost unchanged.
 Only prices for advertising and market research showed a reaction to the financial and economic crisis.
-The indicators for this service area dropped by 6 percentage points in the first quarter of 2009 but have since then almost regained their pre-crisis level.
+The indicators for this service area dropped by 6 percentage points in the first quarter of 2009 but has since then regained and surpassed the pre-crisis level.

 Data sources and availability

 Information on output prices of services is generally collected by business surveys.
 However for some prices other sources are used, for example information from regulatory bodies for telecommunication prices or for legal services.
 Web surveys are also used to collect certain price information.
 The service price indices are calculated on a quarterly basis, data are available form 2006 on.
-Note that the base year for the price indices is 2006 (not 2005 as for other short-term statistics indicators).
 The collection of price data for services poses a number of statistical problems due to the special nature of services.
 In particular it is difficult to ascertain the quality of services and therefore difficult to collect price data for services of a comparable nature and quality over time.
 Measurement problems are also due to the fact that services are often consumed on production and that many services are unique and tailor-made for the client.

 Services are an important part of European economies and contribute substantially to output and employment.
 Traditionally short-term statistics mainly covered industrial and construction activities.
 When the monetary union was prepared it became clear that better and more complete data for the service sector were necessary.
 Regulation 1158/2005 of 6 July 2005 amended the short-term statistics regulation of 1998 (short-term statistics Regulation 1165/98) and introduced the collection of output service prices on a quarterly basis.
 First data became available in 2009.
 The service output price index is today one of the Principal European Economic Indicators (PEEIs) which are used to monitor and steer economic policy in the EU and in the euro area.
 Aggregate service producer price indicators for the total of services covered by the STS-regulation have only been published since June 2012.